 Sometimes, if you are really hit it off, they might invite you to their private mastermind group for discussion of investment ideas.
 You wouldn’t know such a group exists until you get invited to one.

-Over the lunch meeting, we learnt so much about one of the companies where he holds his post as Chairman.
+Over the lunch meeting, we learnt so much about one company where he holds a post as chairman.
 I walked away knowing that the company (and my investment) was in great hands.
-Today, that company has already made great returns in my stock portfolio and I expect it to grow some more in the near future.
+Today, that company has made some great returns for my stock portfolio.

-I mean, if you’re going to invest twenty to thirty thousand dollars of your hard-earned money in a company, doesn’t it make sense to spend those two hours just to make sure your investment is safe and sound?
-Makes sense to me!
-And I hope it does to you as well!
+I mean, if you’re going to invest ten thousand dollars of your hard-earned money in a company, doesn’t it make sense to spend those two hours just to make sure your investment is safe and sound?
+It makes sense to me and I hope it does to you as well.